Little Buffalo State Park

 Explore the Winter Report for the current snow and ice depths.

 Cross-country Skiing: All hiking trails in Little Buffalo State Park are open for cross-country skiing, but skiing is recommended on Little Buffalo Creek Trail.
 A 2.5-mile loop can be skied by taking Little Buffalo Creek Trail to Main Picnic Area, then ski the Newport and Sherman’s Valley Railroad trace.
 Return to Little Buffalo Creek Trail along the edge of woods.
-Park in the lot at the trailhead.

 A popular loop in East Picnic Area starts in the parking lot and follows the path to Clay’s Covered Bridge.
 The trail passes Shoaff’s Mill then returns to the starting point on either Mill Race Trail or the shorter service road.